alexey1607/scalyr-community/an-in-depth-guide-to-nginx-metrics.md

 A breakdown of these variables:

   * `$request_method` - The [HTTP method](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) of the request.
-Most common methods used by browsers supporting HTTP 1.1 are GET, POST, PUT and DELETE, but the spec also includes OPTIONS, HEAD, TRACE and CONNECT (details on each available at the preceeding link.)
+Most common methods used by browsers supporting HTTP 1.1 are GET, POST, PUT and DELETE, but the spec also includes OPTIONS, HEAD, TRACE and CONNECT (details on each available at the preceding link.)

   * `$request_uri` - The original URI requested (with arguments).
 Note that if the ultimate resource returned is different from the one requested (due to redirects or other changes), that will not be logged here -- this is what the client asked for originally.